Managing concerns about adult volunteers procedures

-Be mindful of how distressing an alleged breach of expectations may be for an adult volunteer.
-For example, where an adult volunteer is suspended from their role they will not be able to attend Girlguiding events or meetings and this may result in isolation from their social network.
+Be mindful that an alleged breach of expectations may be distressing for an adult volunteer.
+For example, if an adult volunteer is suspended from their role they won't be able to attend Girlguiding events or meetings and this might isolate them from their social network.

 Information regarding an investigation or sanction must be handled sensitively and in line with Girlguiding’s managing information policy.

-You must always try to have a face to face meeting or at least a telephone call with the volunteer or member before writing to tell them about a sanction.
-They may have questions about what it means for them and the process, so let them know who they can contact and refer them to the managing concerns about adult volunteers policy.
+Always try to have a face to face meeting or a telephone call with the volunteer or member before writing to tell them about a sanction.
+They might have questions about what it means for them and the process, so let them know who they can contact and refer them to the managing concerns about adult volunteers policy.
 You can find guidance about approaching honest conversations here.

-How will other volunteers, young members and parents/carers be affected
+How will other volunteers, young members and parents and carers be affected?

-Where an adult volunteer is suspended or has their membership withdrawn there will be an impact on others in their unit/ area.
+If an adult volunteer is suspended or has their membership withdrawn there will be an impact on others in their unit and area.

-You should consider who will be affected and how, so you can inform those affected and explain who they should contact for queries about the unit.
+You should consider who will be affected and how, so you can tell those affected and explain who they should contact for queries about the unit.